Schools Manuscript Illumination workshops

 I’m often asked if I run workshops for schools.

-Complex forms of manuscript illumination are best suited to older children (15 years+ as a general guide).
+Complex forms of manuscript illumination are best suited to older children (15 years+ as a general guide, although there are, of course, always exceptions).

-It is not for everybody.
-It is intricate work, requires a fair amount of concentration and students need to be able to wait whilst pieces dry.
-Health and safety is paramount as some of the traditional materials are toxic – full guidance is given both to satff and students.
+Health and safety is paramount as some of the traditional materials are toxic – full guidance is given both to staff and students.

-Workshops need to last at least three hours.
+Workshops need to last at least three hours with an absolute maximum of ten participants.

 These students took their new skills and inspired younger children at Lincolnshire Show.